Oberseminar Algebra und Geometrie

 All talks take place on Fridays at 14:30 in 25.22.03.73.

 This term, the oberseminar is divided in two parts.
-In the first part we will learn about local class field theory and in the second part we will have mixed topics, mainly with guest speakers.
-Please get it touch if you have a suggestion on whom to invite.
-Note also the changed time of the seminar.
+In the first part we will learn about building theory and in the second part we will have mixed topics, mainly with guest speakers.
+Please get in touch if you have a suggestion on whom to invite.

 If you want get announcements about the seminar, please get in touch with I. Halupczok so that your address is added to the mailing list.